Things to Do Near Hagia Sophia

 Everything Is Walkable

 The Sultanahmet area is remarkably compact.
 Hagia Sophia, the Blue Mosque, the Basilica Cistern, and Sultanahmet Square are all within a 200-metre radius.
 Topkapi Palace, Gulhane Park, and the Archaeology Museums are a short stroll to the northeast, while the Grand Bazaar is roughly 15 minutes on foot to the west.
 Flat, pedestrian-friendly streets connect every major sight, so comfortable shoes are all you need.
 The T1 Sultanahmet tram stop is right next to Hagia Sophia if you want to extend your exploration further along the Golden Horn.
+Arriving from the airport for the day?
+You can book a transfer to your Sultanahmet hotel and start exploring on foot from there.

 Top 10 Attractions Near Hagia Sophia